w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * provide methods to help understand the context, information, and functionality of user interface components, including through textual instructions, color, and other visual cues
 * provide meaningful and descriptive notifications about imminent time limits, steps, errors, suggestions for correction, success messages, status changes, and feedback from user input
 * identify related requirements for developers to programmatically associate properties of actionable user interface components, such as names, states, and instructions, to their corresponding component
-* identify related requirements for developers to write code for custom keyboard interactions that actionable components may require
+* identify related requirements for developers to write code for custom keyboard interactions that actionable user interface components may require

 {% include excol.html type="all" %}